 Commonly found in fish, nuts and seeds, omega 3s help support brain, eye, heart, and immune system health.
-EPA and DHA, two types of omega 3 fatty acids, are a great source of unsaturated – also known as “healthy” – fats.
-These fats may help to prevent cardiovascular disease, the leading killer of men in the United States.
+EPA and DHA, two types of omega 3 fatty acids, are a great source of unsaturated – or healthy – fats.

-While there is no official recommended adequate intake level for EPA and DHA, it is clear that omega-3s are essential for overall health.
+While there is no official adequate intake level for EPA and DHA, it is clear that omega-3s are essential for overall health.
 The American Heart Association recommends eating two or more servings of a variety of fatty fish or seafood each week.
-Eating the recommended amount of fatty fish will provide at least 450-500 mg of EPA and DHA.

 For those who are allergic to fish, or do not eat fatty fish regularly, a high-quality omega-3 fish oil supplement may be essential to obtain a healthy daily intake of omega 3s.
 Vegetarians may want to consider an algae-based omega-3 supplement to increase their intake.